jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 Start with a low-to-medium [psycholytic](https://en.wikipedia.org/wiki/Psychedelic_therapy#Psycholytic_therapy) dose.
 In this dose range, there is practically no visual or cognitive distortion.
-The most obvious subjective effects are that multitasking becomes more difficult and you can no longer feel anxiety or boredom.
+The most obvious subjective effects are that you can no longer feel anxiety or boredom and a reduced interest in multitasking.

 To make the discussion less cumbersome, refer to the following abbreviations: